 Abdominal muscle separation, when the rectus abdominal muscle bellies are separated from each other.
 Most commonly occurs during pregnancy.
-We can teach you how to minimise it occurring in pregnancy, and how to help it after you give birth.
+I can teach you how to minimise it occurring in pregnancy, and how to help it after you give birth.

 Did you know 50% of people are doing their pelvic floor exercises incorrectly?
 Don’t be one of them – if you have any concerns, or just want a non-invasive ultrasound scan to check on your technique then get in touch.

-We provide education, advice and treatment to help you manage constipation issues.
+I provide education, advice and treatment to help you manage constipation issues.

 Is when there is involuntary contraction or spasm of the vaginal muscles, which interfere with intercourse and tampon insertion.
-We can treat the muscle contraction and spasm to help to decrease the pain experienced.
+I can treat the muscle contraction and spasm to help to decrease the pain experienced.